ARM9/bass/doc/architectures.md

   auto assemble(const string& statement) -> bool override;
 };
 ```
-You may extend the constructor as much as you need, but there should be no reason to do so.
+The constructor might be extended as needed.
+However, usually there is no need to do this.

 **3.** Now create the `foo.cpp` besides of the header and also fill it with some minimalistic implementation details:
 ```cpp